JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 to nested calls, and hence they fuse for dotted operations.
 For example `3 .* x .+ y` is equivalent to `(+).((*).(3, x), y)`, and hence it fuses into `broadcast((x,y) -> 3*x+y, x, y)`.
-Note also that the fusion stops as soon as a "non-dot" call is encountered, e.g. `sqrt.(abs.(sort(x.^2)))` fuses the `sqrt` and `abs` operations into a single loop, but `x.^2` occurs in a separate loop (producing a temporary array) because of the intervening non-dot function call
+Note also that the fusion stops only when a "non-dot" call is encountered, e.g. `sqrt.(abs.(sort(x.^2)))` fuses the `sqrt` and `abs` operations into a single loop, but `x.^2` occurs in a separate loop (producing a temporary array) because of the intervening non-dot function call